lilyz9732/bpitfinal/README.md

 -Enter the Blockchain ID
 -Enter the Token

+NOTE: If you run into trouble with, you can contact the support staff at chain.slack.com

 D) RUN

 D.1 In another terminal, navigate to the code folder

-D.2 Run the following code, which open a connection on port 3000:
+D.2 Run the following code, which opens a connection on port 3000:
 ```
 npm start
 ```